flybywiresim/docs/docs/pilots-corner/beginner-guide/preflight.md

 ## Flight Plan Discontinuities

 When inputting your flight plan into the MCDU, discontinuities appearing is an intended feature.
 The page below describes how to handle these when encountered during your preflight preparations.

+!!! info "MCDU Interaction Requires Aircraft to be Powered"

 [Flight Plan Discontinuities](preparing-mcdu.md#discontinuity){.md-button}